 Herein lies the beauty of Joshi’s work: as the tech world expands quickly, many of us struggle to keep up.
 Innovations that bridge gaps between the least IT-savvy and the leading industrial designers allow for shared knowledge.
 The more knowledge that can be shared, the more we can grow and adapt and improve as a species — the more we can include, the more we can simply do.
 Information is power and emerging technology seems to make power limitless.

 For those that are not familiar with your background, could you tell us a bit more about your aims as an artist and a designer?

-In the last couple of years, I have become a melange of a design fiction writer and a technology enthusiast – building on a foundation of a classical industrial design practice.
-This was a conscious exercise – to become more of an “inventor”, and not only a designer.
-I spent the last 2 years of my masters learning electronics, physical computing and emerging technology, and elements of speculative and critical design.
+In the last couple of years, I have become a melange of a design fiction writer and a technology enthusiast – building on a foundation of classical industrial design practice.
+This was a conscious exercise – to become more of an “inventor” and not only a designer.
+I spent the last 2 years of my master’s learning electronics, physical computing and emerging technology, and elements of speculative and critical design.

-My design process is a series of exercises in future casting, interesting design experiments with users, idea generation, what if scenarios, and a lot of making and testing with exciting technologies.
-For the most part, my outputs are objects that facilitate a digital – physical interaction, and on other times are illustrated and prose narratives (sci-fi stories!), and videos.
+My design process is a series of exercises in future casting, interesting design experiments with users, idea generation, what-if scenarios, and a lot of making and testing with exciting technologies.
+For the most part, my outputs are objects that facilitate a digital-physical interaction, and at other times are illustrated and prose narratives (sci-fi stories!), and videos.
 In the near future, I aim to keep generating interesting projects (both client-led and self-initiated) in the same vein.

 Your graduation project AirWire is a new smart system that reads finger gestures and turns them to code to help make programming electronics as easy as swishing your fingers.
 Is it a speculative project?
 What is the intellectual process behind it?